yl2811-cmd/Showheel/wwwroot/story-engl.md

 There are people on the plank road.

 Lia, seven years old.
 She has a congenital chronic lung problem and walks slower than other children.
 She happened to be on the boardwalk—perhaps on her way somewhere, perhaps just walking.
 Her slow pace meant she didn't have time to dodge.
-Cast iron couplings and debris fell on her.
+Cast iron couplings and fragments fell on her.

 Left rib fracture.
 Lung contusion—an acute injury compounded by a pre-existing chronic condition.